francois-durand/my_toy_package/README.rst

   the tests but also generates the distribution files of your package and publishes them on PyPI.
 As a consequence, any Python user will be able to install you package via ``pip install the_name_of_your_package``.

-* Generally, your package has dependencies on other packages.
-PyUp informs you when a new version of these third-party packages are released.
-You receive a pull request in GitHub, Travis CI checks that everything is OK, and you just have to accept the pull request in GitHub.
+* Generally, you use some external packages during the development process of your own package, for example ``sphinx``, ``pytest``, etc. These packages and their versions are listed in the file ``requirements_dev.txt`` of your package, so that each member of your team know which version is used.
+PyUp informs you when a new version of these third-party packages are released: you receive a pull request in GitHub and you just have to accept it.

 -------------------
 Create your package